 - If you possess a valid Confirmation of Permanent Residence (COPR), or valid work permit (and proof of approval) and job offer

 - If you’re a foreign national who is fully vaccinated with a vaccine approved in Canada and are travelling for essential or discretionary purposes.
 The requirement of being fully-vaccinated has now been eased.

 Passengers travelling on a direct flight from India to Canada will need to meet the following requirements if they are not fully vaccinated with a vaccine that’s approved in Canada:

-- You’ll need to present the negative test report issued by Genestrings Laboratory to the airline staff before boarding your flight.
+- You’ll need to present the negative COVID-19 test report to the airline staff before boarding your flight.

-- Travellers will need to update their information, including vaccination details, quarantine plan, etc. on the ArriveCAN app or website (unrelated to the Arrive app for newcomers)
+- Travellers will need to update their information, including vaccination details, quarantine plan, etc. on the ArriveCAN app.

 - All passengers will be required to wear face masks throughout their flight and at airports.